bbauska/Coursera-Bootstrap/readme.md

 This checkout command allows us to check out a file from a previous commit in our git repository.

-If we don\'t like the current file that we have in our folder and we want to go back to your previous version of the file, we can always check out the file from a previous commit or from the current commit and then continue to work with that file.
+If we don&apos;t like the current file that we have in our folder and we want to go back to your previous version of the file, we can always check out the file from a previous commit or from the current commit and then continue to work with that file.

-Let\'s make use of this and see some further changes to our git repository.
+Let&apos;s make use of this and see some further changes to our git repository.

 Going back to our command line, we remember that, between the second and